unknownKade/dev_note/2. study/Network/Docker/Docker.md

 	- commit
 	- build
 - make a container named test1 that runs in background `` docker run --name test1 -d httpd
-- host port 8080 and set network and container port 80 ``docker run --name test1 -d -p 8080:80 httpd
+- host port 8080 and set network and container port 80 ``docker run --name test1 -d -p 8080:80 httpd`` -> It works! page in localhost
 - show all containers regardless of state``docker ps -a